 Depression is not a cookie-cutter disorder.
 For each individual the symptomatology may be different.
 Some may want to sleep their days and nights away, others cannot sleep because combined with their depression is anxiety, and instead of peacefully drifting to sleep they cannot shut their brain down.
 These thoughts are typically self-blaming thoughts.
 They may also include thoughts of dread connected to worst-case scenario outcomes of events or relationships in your life where you imagine failing.

 Symptoms of depression include:

-• Lack of interest in things that typically interests you
+- Lack of interest in things that typically interest you

 Depression sucks the life out of life.
 That’s how it feels.
 It also looks like a withdrawal.
 It feels that way too.
 It’s a withdrawal from everything that is enriching and life-giving.
 When depression bites, everything becomes hard.
 Life starts to hurt.
 Those who are bitten stop looking forward to things.
 They stop engaging and they stop enjoying things, even the things they used to love.
 They can feel hard to reach, and sometimes they can be angry or appear as though they don’t care.
 That isn’t because they want to withdraw from you or push you away, they don’t, although it can feel that way.